 Interstate pipelines, including Transwestern, already sell built-in optionality when they enter into firm transportation agreements in which the service does not begin until months after the execution of the contract.
 For example, under the right of first refusal provisions of Rate Schedule FTS-1 of its tariff, a shipper may enter into a contract with Transwestern for transportation service to commence as much as one year after the execution of the contract.
 By locking in its transportation rate in advance, the shipper is effectively buying up to 12 months of optionality on firm transportation pricing.
 Since the assurance of being able to obtain transportation service at a predetermined rate has some value to the shipper, the price of such optionality is, presumably, built into the rate the shipper is willing to pay.
 Similarly, when a pipelines holds an open season for an expansion of its facilities, shippers may contract for capacity well in advance of gas flow.
 Pipelines may also enter into transportation agreements that allow the shipper to terminate its contract early, reduce its contract quantity or turn back a certain amount of capacity.

 With the transport options proposed herein, Transwestern is proposing to disaggregate optionality from the transportation rate in order to offer shippers greater flexibility in contracting for options.
+Disaggregation allows Transwestern to specifically identify the option so that its impact and timing can be more effectively quantified and managed.
 The option fee will be based upon the value that the shipper places on the option, and will be considered part of the rate for the underlying transportation service.
 For example, if a shipper pays $0.01/MMBtu for the option to purchase transportation at a rate of $0.27/MMBtu, the total rate would be $0.28/MMBtu, within Transwestern's minimum and maximum rates for firm service.
 If a shipper pays $0.10/MMBtu for the option to purchase transportation at a rate of $0.27/MMBtu, the total rate would be $0.37/MMBtu, which is above the maximum tariff rate but still within Transwestern's authority to charge negotiated rates.

 The following example illustrates how capacity options would work.
 Assume that Transwestern elects to market a shipper call option for west flow capacity for the calendar year 2001.
 To begin with, Transwestern would obtain quotations for the spread value for the path in question.
 In this example, assume the quotations for the East of Thoreau to California Border path revealed an average spread of $0.25/MMBtu plus fuel.
-Therefore, in this example, Transwestern would propose the following "in the money" transportation option
+Therefore, in this example, Transwestern would propose the following "at the money" transportation option

 Term: Jan.
 1, 2001 through Dec.
 31, 2001